Originally posted 2018-09-01 23:51:49.

 Yet it is still “not quite dark”; the sky to the west bears a faint wash of blue tinged with orange-pink.
 A Tawny Owl hoots in the distance; A Nightjar churrs from a yew tree, at the edge of the heath; a crisp silhouette - the origami and choreography are perfect - singing, floating off, swooping up and back; then another and a third - an enchanted performance ...
 And ... silver-washed tranquility.

-The header image is of a painting by Deb Anderson - a 12"x12" oil on board painting of the Night Sky and the Seven Sisters ...
+The featured image is of a painting by Deb Anderson - a 12"x12" oil on board painting of the Night Sky and the Seven Sisters ...
 She does beautiful paintings so her blog is well worth a browse - I especially like her night sky ones, landscapes and plants.